pnpm/pnpm/.changeset/kind-radios-admire.md

 ---
 "pnpm": patch
+"@pnpm/resolve-dependencies": patch
 ---

-Improve the performance of the peers resolution stage by utilizing more cache [#8058](https://github.com/pnpm/pnpm/pull/8058).
+Improve the performance of the peers resolution stage by utilizing more cache [#8060](https://github.com/pnpm/pnpm/pull/8060).